cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

 ## _The Art Technological Source_, University of Amsterdam & Making and Knowing (2015–2016)

 _The Art Technological Source_ was an 8-week course offered several times in 2015 and 2016 by Dr. Marjolijn Bol in collaboration with the Making and Knowing Project to students enrolled in the University of Amsterdam's MA programs in either Technical Art History or Conservation and Restoration.
-Students worked on various recipes from BnF Ms. Fr.
+Students studied various recipes from BnF Ms. Fr.
 640 on the following five topics: 1) tracing and painting on glass, 2) yellow dyes and their applications, 3) dragon's blood, 4) painters’ varnishes, and 5) sieves.

-The student papers below are un-edited and rely on an earlier state of the Project’s transcription and translation of Ms. Fr.
+These student papers have not been edited for style and accuracy, and they rely on an earlier state of the Project’s transcription and translation of Ms. Fr.
 640. Nevertheless, they contain useful insights.

 ### Tracing and Painting on Glass
 -   [The Application of Monochrome Backgrounds in Reverse Glass Painting](/documents/student-projects/amsterdam_van-der-wielen_roy_reverse-glass-painting.pdf) by Roy van der Wielen